Seattle will pay $10 million to protesters who said police used excessive force during 2020 protests

 At some points during protests, people in the crowds did cause damage, including burning police cars and trying to set a fire at the East Precint.
 But a federal judge ordered the department to stop using chemical and other weapons indiscriminately against against peaceful demonstrators.

-When police used them even after Best and then-Mayor Jenny Durkan promised they would stop, the City Council voted unanimously to bar officers from doing so.
+When police used tear gas even after Best and then-Mayor Jenny Durkan promised they would stop except in life-threatening cases, the City Council voted unanimously to bar officers from using tear gas, pepper spray and several other crowd control devices — a decision that was overturned by a federal judge.

 Among the plaintiffs in the lawsyit was Aubreanna Inda, who was standing in the middle of a street before a phalanx of officers in riot gear when a blast ball hit her in the chest and exploded, causing her to go into cardiac arrest.
 Volunteer medics and other protesters performed CPR and brought her to a hospital.

-Note: This story was has been updated to clarify aspects of the city’s promise to stop using tear gas for crowd control.